stratego-chile/sts/README.md

 # Stratego STS

-> ⚠️ This appilcation is under development and is not ready for production.
+> ⚠️ This application is under development and is not ready for production.

 Our Support Ticket System.